jgredecka/memory-game/README.md

 # Memory

 This is an implementation of the card game [Memory](https://en.wikipedia.org/wiki/Concentration_(card_game)), built with TypeScript, React and Styled Components.

+Hosted on AWS S3 and served by CloudFront at [https://d3v9e776h66eg7.cloudfront.net](https://d3v9e776h66eg7.cloudfront.net	)

 # Running locally